How many times have you been on the receiving end of ‘the talk’ – the performance appraisal ‘talk’, that is?

 In an effort to maintain a focus on fair treatment and balanced opportunity for all employees, leaders must use multiple styles of leadership.

-According to Marlow (1997), leadership is responsible for not only setting appropriate organizational expectations but also for engaging in the creation of the team vision and individual goal setting.
+According to Marlow, leadership is responsible for not only setting appropriate organizational expectations but also for engaging in the creation of the team vision and individual goal setting.

 When leaders become an integral part of the team culture and understand the developmental and organizational needs, they are more capable of assessing a plan of action for improved performance behavior.

-One way to achieve an improved level of organizational health is to implement a style of leadership that uses stimulation to promote team creativity to achieve goals.
+One way to improve organizational health is to implement a style of leadership that uses stimulation to promote team creativity to achieve goals.
 The leader provides an example of how the followers should maintain a productive environment.

 Additionally, team members are encouraged to empower themselves by considering individual and collection needs.